FerranAgulloLopez/ihlt-sts/README.md

 #### Notebook

-It is not necessary any special requirements to run the notebook
+No special requirements to run the notebook

 #### Script file